iarsystems/IAR-CMSIS-DSP/README.md

 | CMSIS-DSP                      | [V1.16.2](https://github.com/ARM-software/CMSIS-DSP/releases/tag/v1.16.2)

 > [!WARNING]
 > The IAR Embedded Workbench for Arm ships with pre-built CMSIS-DSP Libraries based on version 1.8.0, released alongside CMSIS 5.7.0.
-For new projects, is is recommended to use the latest stable version.
+For new projects, it is recommended to use the latest stable version.

 ## How to build
 The library is released in source form.
 It is strongly advised to build the library with optimizations for high speed to get the best performances.